 Prerequisites: Upper division standing and satisfactory completion of Writing Competency requirement.
+Limited to liberal studies majors.

 United States history from pre-colonial period through Reconstruction with emphasis on historiography, bibliography, and relationship between philosophy of history and teaching.
 Satisfies the American Institutions requirement in American history and United States constitution.
+Required of social science single subject majors.
+Not open to students with credit in History 310A or 413.
 (Formerly numbered History 410A.)